Owner: Dining With Debbie

 Day job: I work rather diligently at being retired these days.
 Some days it’s a tough job.
 I never pass up an opportunity to have play dates with my grandchildren.
 Their kisses, hugs and laughter are worth more than dollars any day.

 Other passions: My perfect grandchildren, A.K.A.
 Perfect Boy and Perfect Girl , since you asked.
 Occasionally, I watch The Food Network (they follow me since you asked that as well) or The Cooking Channel or Julia Child on P.B.S.
-I love holidays and holiday decorations, especially Christmas.
+I love holidays and holiday decorations, especially fall and Christmas.
 I dearly love warm summer sunshine, a homey fireplace in autumn, a pristine snowfall in the winter, the green of new spring growth and the beach anytime of the year.
 Any beach.
 Anywhere.
 Oh, and I’m crazy about white pumpkins.

 Favorite author/books: That’s like asking who’s your favorite child.
 Impossible.
 You’ll never guess how many cookbooks I own.
 That’s impossible as well.